wp-plugins/lightbox/readme.txt

 == Changelog ==

+= 1.3.2 =
+*  Add some options in Lightbox.

 = 1.3.1 =
 *  Bug fixed in Lightbox.

-==Wordpress Lightbox step by step guide==

-Lightbox style. choose the style of your popup.

-Transition type.
-Set the way of opening the popup

-Opening speed.
-Set the speed of opening the popup in milliseconds

-Closing speed.
-Set the speed of closing the popup in milliseconds

-Show the title.
-Choose whether to display the content title

-Overlay transparency.
-Change the level of popup background transparency

-Auto open.
-Choose for automatically opening the firs content after reloading

-Overlay close.
-Choose to close the content by clicking on the overlay

-ESC close.
-Choose to close the content with esc button

-Keyboard navigation.
-Set to change the images with left and right buttons

-Loop content.
-If “true” give the ability to move from the last image to the first image while

-navigation

-Show close button.
-Choose whether to display close button

-Previous button text.
-Change the content of next button text

-Next button text.
-Change the content of next button text

-Close button text.
-Change the content of close button text

-Popup size fix.
-Choose to fix the popup width and high

-Popup high.
-Change the high of content

-Popup width.
-Change the width of content

-Popup max width Set unfix content max width

-Popup max high Set unfix max high

-Popup initial high Set the initial high of opening

-Popup initial width.
-Set the initial size of opening

-Slideshow.
-Select to enable slideshow

-Slideshow interval.
-Set the time between each slide

-Slide show auto start.
-If “true” it works automatically

-Slideshow start button text.
-Set the text on start button

-Slideshow stop button text.
-Set the text of stop button

-Fix position.
-If “true” the popup does not change it’s position while scrolling up or down

-Popup position.
-Set the position of popup
+==Step 1.
+Adding a Lightbox==

+To add a lightbox in your website you just need to install lightbox plugin and its done.

+### Step 2.
+Inserting Created Lightbox

+You don’t need to insert shortcode or something else in your page or post.
+After you install the Huge-IT Lightbox it will work automatically when you click on ‘content images’.

+### Step 3.
+General Options of Lightbox

+This section will allow making changesof the Lightbox’s settings.
+Most of the view options allow styling and color options.

+*  Lightbox style. choose the style of your popup.

+*  Transition type.
+Set the way of opening the popup.

+*  Opening speed.
+Set the speed of opening the popup in milliseconds.

+*  Closing speed.
+Set the speed of closing the popup in milliseconds.

+*  Show the title.
+Choose whether to display the content title.

+*  Overlay transparency.
+Change the level of popup background transparency.

+*  Auto open.
+Choose for automatically opening the firs content after reloading.

+*  Overlay close.
+Choose to close the content by clicking on the overlay.

+*  ESC close.
+Choose to close the content with esc button.

+*  Keyboard navigation.
+Set to change the images with left and right buttons.

+*  Loop content.
+If “true” give the ability to move from the last image to the first image while navigation.

+*  Show close button.
+Choose whether to display close button.

+*  Previous button text.
+Change the content of next button text.

+*  Next button text.
+Change the content of next button text.

+*  Close button text.
+Change the content of close button text.

+*  Popup size fix.
+Choose to fix the popup width and high.

+*  Popup high.
+Change the high of content.

+*  Popup width.
+Change the width of content.

+*  Popup max width Set unfix content max width.

+*  Popup max high Set unfix max high.

+*  Popup initial high Set the initial high of opening.

+*  Popup initial width.
+Set the initial size of opening.

+*  Slideshow.
+Select to enable slideshow.

+*  Slideshow interval.
+Set the time between each slide.

+*  Slide show auto start.
+If “true” it works automatically.

+*  Slideshow start button text.
+Set the text on start button.

+*  Slideshow stop button text.
+Set the text of stop button.

+*  Fix position.
+If “true” the popup does not change it’s position while scrolling up or down.

+*  Popup position.
+Set the position of popup.